 with the world’s most powerful console.

-very strong start.
-Mixer, our new live streaming service, makes it easier than ever before for gamers to create
+strong start.
+Mixer, our new live streaming service, makes it easier than ever before for gamers to create and share

-and share across platforms and interact in entirely new ways.
-Xbox Game Pass is a digital subscription service that
+across platforms and interact in entirely new ways.
+Xbox Game Pass is a digital subscription service that expands

 In closing… I’m proud of the progress this year – both in our own continued transformation and in how we are empowering

 As technology disrupts every industry and has the power to make a difference in the lives of everyone, we strive to

 create local opportunity, growth and impact in every country around the world.
 Our platforms and tools help drive